tatut/ripley/README.md

 # ripley

+*NOTE:* Consider this *alpha* quality and subject to change while I'm figuring things out!

 Ripley is a fast server-side rendered web UI toolkit with live components.

 Create rich webapps without the need for a SPA frontend.